 This week, the ISHRS was highlighted in the CBC News discussing the latest trend in Hair Restoration Surgery, Beard transplants.

 The procedure can take only a few hours up to a full day depending on the number of “grafts” or follicles transplanted.
-Patients are under local anesthetic with very minimal side affects.
+Patients are under local anesthetic with very minimal side effects.

 With the cultural thumbs up on facial hair and the success of modern technology in hair restoration surgery, beard transplants are now possible!